rexzea/Simple-Hand-Tracking/README.md

 # 🤚 HandTrack ML

 So here I will develop a hand tracking tool using Python.
-Every number of days seen will be converted into a number (1, 2, 3, -etc)
+Every number of finger seen will be converted into a number (1, 2, 3, -etc)